A quick guide on In-game known issues and How to deal with them

 If you believe you found a new bug or issue that is neither addressed here nor in Niantic’s known issues page please feel free to share your findings by e-mail to email@example.com or through The Silph Arena Discord Server.

 Technical issues are grouped by topic.
 Each issue will be accompanied by a quick description of the problem and a small video to improve your detection skill.
 Moreover, game mechanics will be quickly explained when they can be confused with real issues.
+Additional information about game terms and mechanics can be found here.
 The whole picture is completed by an Official Arena Stance on whether a rematch is warranted.

 Rules Reminder!
 Before a rematch takes place, the opponent who did NOT request the rematch will have the option to select if both competitors will use the same three Pokémon as the original game or use the same lead Pokémon while allowing the back two Pokémon to change.